aupiff/collar-daniells-solutions/lesson_4.md

 ## 46

-1. Dēlectat, fugāmus liberas.
+1. Dēlectat, fugāmus, liberas.

-He is pleased, we are routing, you are freed.
+He pleases, we are routing, you set free.

 2. Exspectāmus, portant, dēlectās.

-We are waiting, they are carrying, you are pleased.
+We are waiting, they are carrying, you are please.

 3. Dēlectāmus, fugātis, liberant.

-We please, you (all) are routing, they are freed.
+We please, you (all) are routing, they free.

 4. Liberatne? liberō, portāmus.

-Is he freed?
+Does he set free?
 I free, we carry.

 5. Fīliās incolārum liberant.

-The town's daughters are freed.
+(The) daughters of the inhabitants set free.

 6. Poētae, fortūna rēginam dēlectat.